jurf/jurf.github.io/_posts/2023-01-26-monitor-calibration.md

    Gamma is better, however.
 There is a [separate test][lagom-gamma] on Lagom, but I prefer the sharpness test; it just seems a little easier to see.
 To properly reproduce sRGB images (i.e. images on the web), the gamma should be set to roughly 2.2.
 If your monitor has an sRGB setting, use that, otherwise, use whatever produces the best results.

    Some monitors do not have a setting equivalent to sRGB.
 If that is the case, you can emulate it in the OS.
-You can either use the Windows display calibration tool (you can leave the rest of the settings at default) or your drivers.
-I am not aware of any simple way of doing this in Linux; if you do, please contact me.
-However, I did not have good experience with this.
+You can either use the Windows display calibration tool (you can leave the rest of the settings at default) or your drivers.[^linux-gamma] However, I did not have good experience with this.

 5. **Remove colour casts**.
 Most monitors I have come across have some sort of colour tint when completely neutral.
 Manufacturers compensate for this with default settings.
 However, unfortunately, these default settings are not necessarily neutral.
 They can be either warmer or colder by default, moreover, LCDs tend to yellow over time, so if your monitor is not new, these default settings (and also any sRGB profiles if present) are basically useless.